Filip-Dymczyk/Filip-Dymczyk/README.md

 - :books: keen to practice current skills and learn new ones.

 ### 💻 Known programming languages and tools:
-- Python (my most favourite one 😄) including: NumPy, Matplotlib and PyQt 5/6;
+- Python (my most favourite one 😄) including: NumPy, Matplotlib, PyQt 5/6, Pandas and Seaborn;
 - C - I got really interested in embedded systems (STM32F4), so I plan a project related with that in the future;
 - Matlab/Simulink - primary tool used by automation specialists who I am soon to become;
 - R and SQL - basic Data Science knowledge acquired in the course of studies;